Master of Education in Curriculum and Instruction with Initial Teacher Certification - Grad Teach

 Three cohorts will be admitted every year.
 The first cohort will begin courses during the spring semester, the second cohort during the summer semester and the third cohort in fall.
 Students in the summer and spring cohorts complete the degree in 5 semesters and students in the fall cohort finish in 4 semesters.

 Applicants for the Master of Education degree with a major in Curriculum and Instruction must meet General Degree Requirements of the College of Education.
-Tuition and fees are substantially discounted for online courses.
 Contact Dr. Staci Zolkoski for further information at szolkoski@uttyler.edu.

 A student may transfer a maximum of 9 semester hours of graduate credit in which a grade of "B" or better has been earned from approved institutions.
 Transfer credit must be approved by the student's advisor.
 Transfer credit cannot be approved unless an official transcript of all transfer work is on file in the Office of Graduate Studies.
 Transfer credit should be evaluated and approved prior to the completion of the degree plan.